 One thing, and one thing only: generous, beautiful, can-totally-picture-it detail.

-Most people mistakenly assume that writing in this much detail about their own experience would make it entirely about them and thus shut other people out; as a result, they resort to using very general and broad words and phrases: “gather together,” family, bond, “do the things we don’t have time to do during the week,” “the nice stuff,” “the stuff I wish I had more time for…”—you get the point.
+Most assume that writing in this much detail about their own experience would make it entirely about them and thus shut other people out; as a result, they resort to using very general and broad words and phrases: “family”, “bond”, “gather together,” —you get the point.

-But talking about “gathering together” and showing what it looks like are two entirely different things.
-Instead of trying to summarize your experience, take a mental photograph of what “gathering together” looks like, and describe that, instead.
+Talking about “gathering together” and showing what it looks like are two entirely different things.
+Instead of trying to summarise your experience, take a mental photograph of what “gathering together” really looks like, and describe that, instead.